Advanced Configuration¶

 Tagged Releases¶

-gets created from head of the branch and versions get created from tagged commits, check to see if the current commit matches the release tag regex and set version
+For a tagged release deploy strategy where the latest gets created from head of the branch and versions get created from tagged commits, check to see if the current commit matches the release tag regex and set version accordingly.

 # check if the current commit is tagged as a release (vX.Y.Z) and set the version